Young, Wild & Free: Background and release

 During an interview in the music magazine American Songwriter, Philip Lawrence said that "Young, Wild & Free" was "an after-thought" and "there's a lot of fun behind it".
 The song began when the Smeezingtons were experimenting in the studio, a process which usually starts when they get behind the mic and singing "until something sticks".
 Although the team thought "it was just a little something" which would never be heard, Aaron Bay-Shuck told them the song was a "smash" and they had to finish it.
-Mars then sent the song to Snoop Dogg, who showed it to Wiz Khalifa.
-They liked the track, decided to record and returned it to Mars, who added finishing touches.
+Mars later forwarded the song to Snoop Dogg.
+Wiz Khalifa revealed in a 2023 interview that, when Atlantic Records presented the song to him, he did not like it, but was later convinced by Snoop Dogg to record the track with him.
+They decided to record and returned it to Mars, who added finishing touches.

 "Young, Wild & Free" was first released on October 11, 2011, by Rostrum and Atlantic Records in various countries via digital download.
 A clean version of the song was issued in various countries on October 21, 2011.
 On November 25, the single was sent for radio airplay in Italy by Warner Music Group.
 On December 4, 2011, the single was issued digitally in the United Kingdom.
 On February 2, 2012, a CD single was released with its accompanying music video in Germany, Austria and Switzerland.